 Pilates is taught by a chartered Physiotherapist in Southside Physiotherapy Clinic.

-In some cases, a one-to-one assessment is advised prior to entering a class, especially for cases where:
+In some cases, a one-to-one assessment is advised prior to entering a class, especially for cases where

-- I am in persistent pain
+- patients are in pain

 Pilates is an excellent method of improving core stability

 Core Stability retraining is important for the treatment of many areas including

 - Women´s health – pelvic floor and peri-natal period

 Core Stability refers to the ability of the body to control the trunk or `core´.
 It involves control of deep stabilising muscles and more superficial global muscles.
 Good core stability is using the right muscles at the right time at the right intensity to control the trunk appropriately for the task at hand.
 The muscles of the body are either stabilisers (local) or movement (global) movement muscles.